thingweb/node-wot/README.md

 You can also see _examples/scripts_ to have a feeling of how to script a Thing.

 Not everything has been succesfully implemented.

+## Logging

+We used to have a node-wot-logger package to allow fine-grained logging (by means of Winston).
+It turned out though that depending on the actual use-case other logging libraries might be better suited.
+Hence we do not want to prescribe which logging library to use.
+Having said that, we use console statements which can be easily overriden to use the prefered logging library if needed (see [here](https://gist.github.com/spmason/1670196)).